Inverse Multiobjective Optimization Through Online Learning: Problem setting

 \subsection{Inverse multiobjective optimization}

 Consider a learner who has access to decision makers' decisions, but does not know their objective functions or constraints.
-In the inverse multiobjective optimization model, the learner aims to learn decision makers' multiple objective functions from observed noisy decisions only, and no information regarding decision makers' preferences over multiple objective functions is available.
-We denote $ \mfy $ the observed noisy decision that might carry measurement error or is generated with a bounded rationality of the decision maker, i.e., being suboptimal.
+In our model, the learner aims to learn decision makers' multiple objective functions or constraints from observed noisy decisions only.
+We denote $ \mfy $ the observed noisy decision that might carry measurement error or is generated with a bounded rationality of the decision maker.
+We emphasize that this noisy setting of $ \mfy $ reflects the real world situation rather than for analysis of regret.
 Throughout the paper we assume that $\mfy$ is a random variable distributed according to an unknown distribution $\bP_{\mfy}$ supported on $\cY$.
 As $\mfy$ is a noisy observation, we note that $\mfy$ does not necessarily belong to $X(\theta)$, i.e., it might be either feasible or infeasible with respect to $X(\theta)$.